Political leanings: Pro-President Trump

 “I am a political and fundraising consultant for Campaign Solutions, a principal vendor to the PAC, and have overseen their service to the PAC for most of its time with the firm,” Short said in a statement provided to FactCheck.org.

 The Committee to Defend the President spent nearly $9 million during the 2018 election cycle.
 The majority of its spending, about $5.7 million, was devoted to independent expenditures, which the Federal Election Commission defines as spending on advertising that expressly advocates for the election or defeat of a federal candidate.
-The group spent $4.5 million in 2018 on ads in support of Trump.
+The group spent $4.5 million on ads in support of Trump.

 The committee also spent heavily in the 2018 race for an open Senate seat in Tennessee, where Republican Rep. Marsha Blackburn defeated Democrat Phil Bredesen, a former Tennessee governor, to replace retiring Sen. Bob Corker.
 The PAC spent nearly $1 million to help Blackburn in that race.
 It was also involved in Senate races in Wisconsin, Virginia, Massachusetts and Indiana.

 So far in the 2020 election cycle, the PAC has spent more than $8.5 million.
 Nearly all of it has gone to support Trump.
 The committee also has spent just over $250,000 to support Rep. Jeff Van Drew, a New Jersey Democrat who changed parties in December and pledged his “undying support” for Trump.
 It also has spent about $200,000 to support freshman Republican Rep. Dan Bishop of North Carolina, who is running for reelection in a race that the Cook Political Report says is likely to remain Republican.